toowoxx/terraform-provider-packer/docs/resources/build.md

 - **additional_params** (Set of String) Additional parameters to pass to Packer
 - **directory** (String) Working directory to run Packer inside.
 Default is cwd.
 - **environment** (Map of String) Environment variables
-- **file_dependencies** (Set of String) Files that should be depended on so that the resource is updated when these files change
 - **force** (Boolean) Force overwriting existing images
 - **triggers** (Map of String) Values that, when changed, trigger an update of this resource
 - **variables** (Map of String) Variables to pass to Packer